dativebase/old-downloader/README.md

       https://some.domain.com/path/to/old/instance/ \
       someusername \
       somepassword

 If successful, your OLD data should be present under a local `olds/` directory, within a subdirectory named after the URL you supplied and the current timestamp.
 Successful output will look something like this:

-    Attempting to download the data from the OLD at 'https://some.domain.com/path/to/old/instance/' using username 'someusername' and password 'somepassword**.
+    Attempting to download the data from the OLD at 'https://some.domain.com/path/to/old/instance/' using username 'someusername' and password 'somepassword'.
      - 1834 forms downloaded and stored at olds/https-some-domain-com-path-to-old-instance-1553205324/forms.json.
     Success!